-The Complete List of Google Penalties & How to Recover
+The Complete list of Google Penalties and How to Recover

 - If this is the first offense, get your act together and comply with Google’s Webmaster Guidelines.

-Pro Tip: If this is the second offense, shut it down and start over.
-It’s highly unlikely that Google will give you another chance after breaking their trust.
+Pro tip: If this is a second offense, shut it down & start over.
+It’s highly unlikely that Google will give you another chance after breaking their trust again.

-Spammy Free Hosts
+Spammy Freehost

 There’s no such thing as “free hosting.”
 What may be saved upfront in hosting fees will be flushed down the toilet in spotty reliability and spammy ads that you can’t control.

 Google has threatened manual action against entire hosting services.
 There is no point in taking that risk.

 - Migrate to “name brand” shared hosting.

-- Submit a reconsideration request once the migration is complete.
+- Submit a Reconsideration Request once the migration is complete.

 Pro Tip: Avoid “free hosting” and suck up the $40 bucks a year for reliable shared hosting.

-If you don’t follow the rich snippets guidelines and markup content invisible to users or markup irrelevant or misleading content, you will be penalized.
-This penalty also comes in two forms:
+If you don’t follow the Rich snippets guidelines, and markup content invisible to users or markup irrelevant or misleading content, you will be penalized.

 - Partial matches affecting portions of your site.